COVID-19 pandemic in Alberta: End of public health measures

+The Municipal Government Act was amended to prohibit any COVID-19 mask or vaccine mandates at the municipal level without the permission and authorization of the minister of municipal affairs.

 On April 26, 2022, Court of Queen's Bench Justice Barbara Romaine ruled that certain details pertaining to discussions between Deena Hinshaw and the provincial Cabinet of Alberta would be made public, citing the importance of the question brought by the plaintiffs of constitutionality of specific public health orders.
 On May 9, 2022, the organizer of a protest outside Calgary City Hall in December 2020 was acquitted of a charge for holding a prohibited "private social gathering", with provincial judge Michael Dinkel ruling that it did not constitute a private gathering because members of the public were invited to attend.

 In October 2022, Danielle Smith was sworn in as premier of Alberta to replace the outgoing Jason Kenney.
 She established a stance against any future COVID-19 measures, and argued that "unvaccinated" people should be protected under the province's Human Rights Act.
 She stated that they had "faced the most restrictions on their freedoms in the last year", and that "we are not going to create a segregated society on the basis of a medical choice".
 Smith received criticism for the remarks (including stating that unvaccinated people were "the most discriminated against group that I’ve ever witnessed in my lifetime"), arguing that they were divisive and trivialized the discrimination faced by minority groups.
 In response, Smith stated that she did not mean to "create any false equivalencies to the terrible historical discrimination and persecution suffered by so many minority groups over the last decades and centuries", but refused to specifically apologize.